-Cerebral palsy (in short CP) is the collective term for posture and movement disorders resulting from an early childhood brain damage.
-Other terms are e.g. infantile cerebral palsy or infantile brain palsy.
+Cerebral palsy (for short CP) is a collective term for postural and movement disorders that are the consequences of early childhood brain damage.
+Other terms include cerebral paresis, infantile cerebral palsy or cerebral poliomyelitis.
 Cerebral palsy is permanent, but changes as the child grows and develops.
 An exact limitation of the term is difficult, as there is no universally recognised clinical picture.

-Damages occur during pregnancy, birth or within the child's first year.
-Possible causes are illnesses of the mother, oxygen deficiency during birth or severe illnesses of the child during the first months of life can be causes.
+The damage occurs during pregnancy, birth or within the first year of life.
+Illnesses of the mother, lack of oxygen during birth or severe illnesses of the child during the first months of life can be causes.

 The impaired motor function results in the muscles in one or both legs being controlled incorrectly when standing or walking.
 The muscles that are actually functional are too weak to carry out the desired movement due to incorrect control.
 As a result, people with cerebral palsy often lack the necessary stability when standing and walking.
 In many cases, this leads to spasmodic, spastic conditions of the affected muscle groups.
 In addition, compensatory stance and gait patterns often develop in the early stages of development to compensate for the lack of stability.
 These are difficult to correct and often get worse.
 The treatment with an orthosis as a medical device should therefore be carried out as early as possible in order to achieve safety when standing and walking.
 This can largely limit the development of compensatory gait patterns.
 On the one hand, the orthosis must allow the necessary movement (dynamics) in the upper ankle joint, and at the same time, it must take over the high forces emanating from the body weight in the ankle joint in order to compensate for the lack of stability.
 This compromise is made possible by an orthosis with NEURO SPRING system ankle joint.
 The orthosis supports when walking and provides support during stance.
 Depending on the requirements and settings, an orthosis has the following effects: